ServalC4t/my-projects/README.md

 ClipX

-"Fastest way to share your hunt."
+"The fastest way to share your best moments."

 An X (Twitter) specialized video editor designed for gamers.
-Optimized for creating high-quality highlight clips from titles like Monster Hunter Wilds.
+Optimized for creating high-quality highlight clips with minimal effort.

 Status: ✅ Released